 Unlike PBP, 2006 where the Alpine Resorts were exempt from providing a minimum distance for APZ's, PBP 2019 includes the above table with no exemption or variation afforded.

-Neither the existing lodge nor the proposed additions are able to comply with A1.12.1 with a 67m APZ not able to be achieved.
+The existing cabins are not able to comply with A1.12.1 with the APZ not able to be achieved.